REMEDY : BNSSG referral pathways & Joint Formulary

 Prior Approval

-Applications for Prior Approval are not required if referring from primary care.
-This policy is intended for use by the MSK team.
+Applications for Prior Approval for surgical management are not required when referring from primary care.
+These applications will be made following review by the MSK team if the criteria are met.

 Referral